CPardi/Messages-Mirror/README.md

 ## Security Notes

-- Messages are encrypted with AES before being sent via ntfy.
 - The encryption key is generated and stored locally on each device. **If lost, messages cannot be decrypted.**
 - The ntfy server handles transport but does not decrypt messages.
 For maximum privacy, consider [self-hosting ntfy](https://docs.ntfy.sh/install/).